contao/docs/docs/manual/form-generator/form-fields.en.md

 ```

-## HTML
+## HTML code

-The `HTML` form field adds HTML code to the form.
+The `HTML code` form field adds HTML code to the form.
 In the backend settings under "AllowedHTML tags", you can define
 which HTML tags can be used.